-After a program is installed, you can access it by clicking Start \rightarrow Programs and selecting it from the menu.
+After a program is installed, you can access the program by clicking Start → All Programs (or Start → Programs in Windows 2000) and selecting it from the menu.
 For most programs, support documentation is included in the online help system; for some, online documentation (such as a README file) is also provided.